angelinai/Ethereum-Blockchain-dApps/README.md

 ## Project Folders Outline
 ---
 ## HelloWorld folder
- - Basic hello world implementaion.
+ Basic hello world implementaion.

 ## FoodSafe folder

-End to end sample app with Ethereum.
+End to end sample app(dapp) with Ethereum.

   Goals

   Interact with Ethereum

   Utilize Truffle Client

   Interact Web3.js
       > Make RPC calls on our behalf

   Utilize the power of Metamask
       > All interaction with accounts yeasy to do
       > All plumbing for authentication is done easily

   Utilize Webpack
       > Take all assets through the webpack module bundler

 ## Deployment
 ---